MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/essential-services.md

 - **EventDate** – Timestamp of the event occurrence

-- **IsModeFRE** – Boolean to indicate experience type, Upsell dialog or SKU Chooser
+- **IsModeFRE** – Boolean to indicate experience type, Upsell dialog or SKU Chooser *[This field has been removed from current builds of Office, but might still appear in older builds.]*

 - **SessionID** – GUID to connect events by session

+- **startMode** - Integer value to indicate startMode type where 0 means FRE (First Run Experience), 1 means SkuChooser (Personal or Family related paywall), and 2 means CopilotPro.

 ### Office.Android.DocsUI.PaywallControl.PurchaseButtonClicked